 – Unexcused absences count as two points.
 Failure to tell the coaches of an absence makes it “unexcused”.
 Lacking a good reason to miss practice makes that absence unexcused.

 – Only truly unforeseen circumstances causing a student to miss practice will fall outside this rule.
 Severe illness and injury are good examples.
 In such cases, the absence does not count against you.
 School stuff, doctor appointments, family trips, etc… all count as absences and hurt your chances of racing.

-– We practice on days off and early release days.
+– We practice on early release days and when school is closed.
 Missing these practices counts against attendance (1 or 2 points).

-2. Study hall is mandatory: Anyone going to practice must also go to study hall.
-Sometimes you may have a valid excuse for not attending.
-That excuse must be officially communicated to the study hall parent (no more than 2 days before the absence).
-Standing excuses for routine absences are allowed.
+2. Study hall is mandatory (sort-of): Anyone going to practice must also go to study hall (with appropriate exceptions).
+Sometimes you may have a valid excuse for not attending (like you have an extra-curricular activity, or you don’t have a last block and go home early).
+That excuse must be officially communicated to the study hall coach.
+Standing excuses for routine absences (like early release cards) are allowed, and must be on file with the study hall coach.
 When everyone arrives at practice the coaches will confirm that they have all been at study hall.
-Anyone skipping (or missing without a valid excuse) will practice on land.
-Our official rules on study hall are also posted on this website.
+Anyone skipping (or missing without a valid note explaining their absence) will practice on land.
+Our official rules on study hall are posted on this website.